 Itaewon Global Village Center

-In the Itaewon Special Tourist Zone, the Itaewon Global Village Festival is held every fall.
+The Itaewon Special Tourist Zone holds the Itaewon Global Village Festival every fall.
 It’s a fascinating event that mixes Korean and foreign customs that you won’t want to miss!
 It’s usually in the second week of October, but double-check the dates before purchasing your tickets.
 Some of the highlights include a pageant with over 800 participants, a cultural fashion show, a wide range of artists and street performers, free concerts, food trucks, and more!

 Things To Do in Itaewon

 Itaewon is a great place to start your trip to Seoul because it is conveniently located and has a major subway station that will allow you to go practically anywhere in the city in 30 minutes.
 Let us find out the best things to do in Itaewon.

 G.N.
 Perfume Studio, Korea’s first perfume workshop, hosts a scent-making event where visitors can create their fragrances.
 With the idea that fragrance is more than simply a smell but rather a means to communicate ourselves, this enjoyable activity in Itaewon is one-of-a-kind.
 The scent studio uses questionnaires and psychological tests to choose the greatest fragrances for you, which lets you select a basis and various additional scents to build something unique in the marketplace.
 You may also design your perfume, set the bottle, and print your label after mixing.